 - Let pressure release naturally for 5 minutes, then release pressure.

-This recipe is a ratio.
-It can be doubled, tripled or even halved based on how much rice you need with the same cook time.
+This basic recipe is a ratio.
+It can be doubled or tripled based on how much rice you need with the same cook time.

 Variations: This is a basic recipe and can be flavored depending on how you plan to use the rice.
 Feel free to use vegetable stock or chicken stock in place of water.
 Add a cinnamon stick and two cardamom pods for an Indian flavor.
 Add a can of fire-roasted tomatoes for Spanish rice.

 Storing and Freezing: Cooked rice can be stored in the fridge for up to 5 days.
 Brown rice can be frozen by spreading on a parchment-lined sheet pan and freezing in a single layer.
 Once frozen, transfer the rice into a freezer bag.
 It will keep in the freezer for 3 months.
 To reheat, warm in the microwave until heated through or heat in an oiled skillet over medium heat until heated through.